-Explore research design tools, locate Open Access research evidence, find NIDA International fellowship alumni and poster presenters, and publish your research.
-These online tools help the international drug abuse research community design research protocols using standard measures, evaluate research evidence, identify potential research partners, build professional relationships with distant colleagues, and prepare research results for publication.
+Explore research design tools, locate Open Access research evidence, find NIDA International Program fellowship alumni and poster presenters, and publish your research.
+These online tools help the international drug use and addiction research community design research protocols using standard measures, evaluate research evidence, identify potential research partners, build professional relationships with distant colleagues, and prepare research results for publication.

 Research Design Tools